 - 1/4 cup finely chopped green onions

-- 1 packet ranch dressing mix/seasoning
+- 2 packets ranch dressing mix/seasoning or less to taste

 - 1/2 cup chopped pecans

 In a large mixing bowl, combine softened cream cheese, shredded sharp cheddar cheese, chopped green onions, mayonnaise, Worcestershire sauce, and the contents of the ranch seasoning packets.